Skip to content

 I get a similar linking error.
 There are two straightforward ways to solve this I believe.
 The first one is to define a wrapper script around clang which calls the correct -target and so on, similar to what you are doing for the macos target.
 The second one, which I found to be very effective (so much so that I've been using it since day one of cross-compilation to build the full browser) is to simply --set target.aarch64-unknown-linux-gnu.linker=aarch64-linux-gnu-gcc based on the fact that, by default (at least when not failing to select their target like clang), both gcc and clang call aarch64-linux-gnu-ld as their default linker.
 This does not require any further dependency in the project because, again, building the aarch64-unknown-linux-gnu rust target already requires the full linux-aarch64 sysroot, which is in the gcc-cross project, so the cross-compiler is imported anyway.
 And it avoids a wrapper script (which to be honest I didn't even test on its own, let alone on the full browser).

 • In this MR you can see the cross-compilation logic fully at work.
 Projects which build host tools (python, cmake, etc.), as well as projects which build target binaries but don't need the cross-compiler to be built (i.e. clang), as well as projects that don't build neither host nor target (in the sense of aarch64-linux-gnu) binaries but are still built in containers which must not --add-architecture (i.e. wasi-sysroot) are marked as no_crosscompile.
 On the other hand, for binutils (which as mentioned in the previous MR is the only project which is both compiled and cross-compiled), one needs to specify which target one wants to build.
-In this MR we only want the host binutils for all but the rust project, so we must tell the other projects to only use the linux target when building for linux, or more specifically for linux-cross.
-As for rust, we need both binutils, but binutils-cross-aarch64 is already contained in gcc-cross (the compiler) with the rest of the gcc toolchain so we're good there.
-This in summary is the reason for the three target redefinitions (there will be one more in firefox).
+In this MR we only want the host binutils, so we must tell the other projects to only use the linux target when building for linux, or more specifically for linux-cross.
+This is the reason for the two target redefinitions (there will be one more in firefox).

 How Tested